LimePoint/opschain/docs/examples/running_a_simple_terraform_change.md

 ### Remove Kubernetes namespace

-If you are running this example on your own Kubernetes cluster, you can now remove the resources you created when you [configured the target namespace](#using-your-own-kubernetes-cluster)
+If you are running this example on your own Kubernetes cluster, you can now remove the resources you created when you [configured the target namespace](#using-your-own-kubernetes-cluster).

 ```bash
 kubectl delete -f k8s/namespace.yaml